Formatting Image - Ignore Formatting Image - Ignore

 Greek Greetings and Goodbyes

-First up you will find various ways to say hello (including a common hello for answering the phone), then you will find some time-specific greetings like good morning, then you will find some goodbyes in Greek, then finally you'll find a couple other useful greeting phrases.
+First up you will find various ways to say hello (including a common hello for answering the phone), then you will find some time-specific greetings like good morning, afternoon, evening, and night.
+After this you will find a list of goodbyes in Greek, before the final category containing a couple other useful greeting phrases.

 Greetings in Greek: